Inflammatory Anal Stenosis

 1. Simple Anal Stenosis: This is the mildest form, where the anal opening narrows but doesn’t have complications like ulcers or fistulas.

-2. Complex Anal Stenosis: This type involves more severe narrowing and may be associated with ulcers, abscesses, or fistulas in the anal area.
+2. Complex Anal Stenosis: This type involves more narrowing and may be associated with ulcers, abscesses, or fistulas in the anal area.

 Causes of Inflammatory Anal Stenosis: